Jim Blazek is one of the founding members and current co-owner of the company with over 30 years of environmental experience.

 Since 2011, Gary has worked to support Leaaf’s Indoor Air Quality Division, where he excels in field sampling including monitoring through various media.
 With a great number of environmental certifications, Gary is qualified to address most lead / asbestos concerns for our clients, and often assists with Phase II Environmental Site Assessment (ESA) projects involving soil sampling, monitor well installation, groundwater sampling, and other real-time monitoring.

 Diana Muñoz is an environmental engineer who joined Leaaf at the beginning of 2022, right after graduating with her Master of Science in Engineering from the University of New Orleans.
-She will be working in the recently created Engineering and Compliance Division.
+She is currently working in Leaaf’s recently created Engineering and Compliance Division.

 Originally from Colombia, Diana moved to the United States back in 2013 to start her undergraduate studies at Gannon University in Erie PA, where she was also a part of the University’s golf team all 4 years.
 She then lived in Richmond VA for about 3 years and at the time she worked for Henrico County in the Public Works Department, mostly reviewing stormwater Best Management Practice (BMP) certifications and construction record drawings to comply with Virginia’s Department of Environmental Quality (DEQ) regulations.